LunarClient/ServerMappings/README.md

 ## Backgrounds

 Servers are also required to provide background image, you will need to upload a `.png` version of the background into the same folder as your `metadata.json`.
 Images should represent either the artistic style or the content of the server, with images needing to be _a minimum of 1920px in width and 1080px in height, resulting in a 16:9 aspect ratio_.
 The file name should be `background.png`.
+Backgrounds should be free of marketing, text, and/or any logos (that isn't part of a build).

 ## Regions